-EARLY last month, medical researchers at

-Spain's University of Granada called a press conference to announce their findings on the thirst-quenching properties of beer.
-In a study, 25 university students, after exhausting themselves on a treadmill in 40-degree heat, had been given either water or Spanish lager to drink.
-According to the university's research team, it was the beer that, by a slender margin, proved more effective at rehydrating the students, thanks to its bubbles, salts and carbohydrates.
+Early last month, medical researchers at Spain's University of Granada called a press conference to announce their findings on the thirst-quenching properties of beer.
+In a study, 25 university students, after exhausting themselves on a treadmill in 104-degree heat, had been given either water or Spanish lager to drink.
+The researchers found that, by a slender margin, beer proved more effective at rehydrating the students, thanks to its bubbles, salts and carbohydrates.
 Beer, news reports were quick to proclaim, was the new water.
-And water?
-Development experts have begun to worry that industrialisation, pollution and even climate change are turning it into a scarce commodity in many parts of the world.
-Analysts paint a picture of growing domestic unrest, geopolitical jockeying, even water wars.
-Water, in short, is the new oil.